dfinity/portal/docs/developer-docs/cost-estimations-and-examples.md

 | HTTPS outcalls | 0 | $0 USD | 0 | $0 USD |

-### Simple static website using a frontend canister
+### Simple static website

-The following is the cost estimate for a simple static website that uses a single frontend canister for the website's assets that is not called by other canisters or performs HTTPS outcalls.
+The cost estimate for a simple static website using a single canister for the website's assets.
+It is not called by other canisters or performs HTTPS outcalls.
 It stores 5GB of data, has 100 total users, and has 10 daily active users that each generate 50 messages per day.
 The average number of request and response bytes per message is 351, and the number of instructions executed per message is 1_000_000.
-This project does not use HTTPS outcalls or other special features.

 | Transaction group | Cost per month in cycles | Cost per month in USD | Cost per year in cycles | Cost per year in USD |